MoOx/phenomic/docs/content/docs/usage/styling.md

 When we build the static version, we don't know the device where we are going to be displayed on, so viewport adjustments can't be done properly and will result in some visual changes/rerendering.
-You can probably provide a "not so bad" UX with the re-rendering is made smoothly but it's not an easy thing.
+You can probably provide a "not so bad" UX with a smooth re-rendering, but it's not an easy thing.
 If you think it easy, feel free to open an issue to discuss about that!